Panthers send Buccaneers to fourth straight loss

 The Panthers (5-3), who broke a two-game losing streak, established a 10-0 first-half lead with a 1-yard touchdown run by Jonathan Stewart and a 28-yard field goal by Graham Gano.

-Following a fourth-quarter interception by James Bradberry, the Panthers got the put-away score with 8:48 remaining on Cam Newton’s 25-yard pass to Kelvin Benjamin on third-and-16.
+Following a fourth-quarter interception by cornerback James Bradberry, the Panthers got the put-away score with 8:48 remaining on Cam Newton’s 25-yard pass to Kelvin Benjamin on third-and-16.
+Benjamin, 6-foot-5, boxed out rookie cornerback Justin Evans on the play.

 Overall, Newton was 18-of-32 passing for 154 yards.
 He rushed for 44 yards and was not sacked.

+Carolina limited Tampa Bay, the NFL’s top-ranked passing offense, to 210 yards through the air and forced quarterback Jameis Winston into three turnovers.

+“The defense is playing tremendous,” Rivera said.
+“I think our offense is feeding off the energy of our defense.”

-The Bucs (2-5), who lost their fourth straight game, were limited to a 41-yard field goal by Patrick Murray with 4:49 remaining in the third quarter.
+The Bucs (2-5), who lost their fourth straight game, were held to a 41-yard field goal by Patrick Murray with 4:49 remaining in the third quarter.

+“It seemed like every time we did get a drive going, something happened, whether it was a penalty or a turnover that took us out of it,” Bucs head coach Dirk Koetter said.

-The Bucs came into the game as the NFL’s top passing team, but quarterback Jameis Winston was held to 210 yards on 21-of-38 passing.
-Winston threw two interceptions and lost a second-quarter fumble at Carolina’s 33-yard line after being sacked by defensive end Julius Peppers.
+Winston, who was 21-of-38 passing, threw two interceptions and lost a second-quarter fumble at Carolina’s 33-yard line after being sacked by defensive end Julius Peppers.

+“We wanted to get after him (Winston) and I think we were able to do that,” Peppers said.
+“We didn’t allow any explosives (big plays) and we put up a lot of pressure.
+It all works together, the back end and the front end.
+It all worked very well today.”

 For the first time in Winston’s three-season NFL career -- 39 games, all starts -- the Bucs failed to score a touchdown.
-The Bucs were hampered by poor field position -- four of their drives began at the 17- 16-, 8- and 9-yard line -- but failed to take advantage of limited opportunities.
+The Bucs were hampered by poor field position -- five of their drives began at the 17- 16-, 8-, 9- and 3-yard line -- but failed to take advantage of limited opportunities.

+Afterward, Winston apologized to Tampa Bay fans for his performance.
+He said an injury to his throwing shoulder, which occurred Oct.
+15 at Arizona, was not a factor.
+Neither was the wind, which gusted up to 15 mph.

+“I just have to be better,” Winston said.
+“We were off a little bit and I don’t think I had a good performance at all today.
+Three turnovers by me ... scoring three points ... you can’t win like that.”

 Carolina opened the scoring on its second possession, driving 82 yards on 17 plays while converting on five third-down situations.
 On third-and-goal, Stewart plowed over from the 1.